Garciat/garciat.github.io/src/posts/2025-07-02-thoughts-on-ai.md

 AI agent providers want their agents to write code that works.
 But how are failures penalized?
 What about critical failures?
 Does a provider care if their agent gets fired from a job, when it still works a thousand other jobs?
 I don't know.
-Meanwhile, we pay providers per line of code and not for succeeding.
+Meanwhile, we pay providers for usage (tokens) and not for succeeding.

 Ultimately, the consequences of failing code will only be suffered by humans;
 implementers and users.